Confirming membership in Local Group galaxies with the Dark Energy Spectroscopic Instrument Data Release 1: Galaxies in DESI DR1

 \subsection{Sextans}

-We confirm 265 and 183 stars from \citetalias{Battaglia22} and \citetalias{Pace22}, respectively, with 168 in common, to be members of Sextans.
-On the other hand, we reject 75 and 38 stars from the two catalogues (\citetalias{Battaglia22} and \citetalias{Pace22}, respectively), out of which 29 candidates are in common.
-Given the DESI DR1 RVs, we add 12 more member stars to Sextans.
+We confirm 144 and 117 stars from \citetalias{Battaglia22} and \citetalias{Pace22}, respectively, with 110 in common, to be members of Sextans.
+On the other hand, we reject 5 and 4 stars from the two catalogues (\citetalias{Battaglia22} and \citetalias{Pace22}, respectively), out of which 3 rejected candidates are in common.
+Given the DESI DR1 RVs, we add 9 more member stars to Sextans.
 DESI DR1 data have also been recently used by \citet{DESIdkm} to investigate the astrophysical J and D factors in Sextans.
 They found 240 Sextans members starting from the \citetalias{Pace22} candidates list.
-This number is slightly higher than our selection from \citetalias{Pace22} and lower than those using \citetalias{Battaglia22}.
-However, we note that, while \citet{DESIdkm} remove stars with half-light radius $>2.5~r_h$, we find new members out to $\sim10~r_h$.
+This number is double than our selection from \citetalias{Pace22} or from \citetalias{Battaglia22}.
+However, we note that, while \citet{DESIdkm} remove stars with half-light radius $>2.5~r_h$, we are able to find new members out to $\sim10~r_h$.